JohanDegraeve/xdripswift/fastlane/testflight.md

     * `GH_PAT`
     * `MATCH_PASSWORD`

 > Note: At this time, the Variable `ENABLE_NUKE_CERTS` is not used by xdripswift.
 The annual Distribution Certificate renewnal is manual if this is the only Open Source app in the iOS OS AID ecosystem you are using.
-There will be more information about this in [Annual Certificate Renewal](#annual-certificate-renewal).
+There is more information about this in [Annual Certificate Renewal](#annual-certificate-renewal).

 ## Validate repository secrets